 THE RIGA GHETTO

-Because of the lack of information, I was unaware that the Riga Ghetto was nearby, or that The Latvian Holocaust Museum actually has an excellent tour of it on their website.
+While I was at the museum I discovered that the Riga Ghetto was very close and that The Latvian Holocaust Museum has an excellent (and free) tour on their website.

-The tour is designed to be virtual, but it’s just as easy to use it as a guide to walk through the Ghetto while in Riga.
-View pictures of how it looked during the war and listen to stories narrated by survivor, Yakob Basner.
+The tour is actually designed to be virtual, but I used it as a guide to walk through the Ghetto while in Riga.
+You can view pictures of how it looked during the war and listen to stories narrated by a survivor named Yakob Basner.

-The walkthrough looks like it’s fantastically done, and many of the buildings appear to be still standing.
+The walkthrough is fantastically done, and many of the buildings are still standing.
 Check out the tour on the Latvian Holocaust Museum’s Website.

 WWII RELATED POSTS